~zondo/org-autoexport

 #Usage

 The package defines a minor mode called org-autoexport-mode, which (if enabled) will try to export to other formats after saving the current org file.
 It will perform one export for each #+auto_export: option it finds.
 You can also invoke the export process interactively, via the org-autoexport-do-export() function.
+For example, this declaration would export to markdown and HTML:

 By default the exported filename is based on the org filename.
 You can use the EXPORT_FILE_NAME file property to override this.